KavpreetGrewal/KavpreetGrewal/README.md

 I am currently a computer science student at UBC 📚 working on some awesome projects!
 I develop software and build projects that will hopefully make a meanginful difference.
 <!--
 #### What I'm currently working on
 I am currently working on building a recruitment tool for clubs at UBC Launch Pad with a team of developers and designers.
-The tool with help clubs streamline their recritument process by providing a single place where they can view and grade applications, analyze analytics, and communicate with applicants.
+The tool will help clubs streamline their recruitment process by providing a single place where they can view and grade applications, analyze analytics, and communicate with applicants.
 This is being developed with React and Node.js.

 #### Projects
 -->